 Conclusion of Rural Neighborhoods

 Moving to a rural area can be a tough adjustment, especially if you’re used to living in a city or town where everyone knows each other or has family nearby.
-But don’t worry if your new neighbors aren’t exactly friendly at first.
+But don’t worry if your new neighbors aren’t friendly at first.
 It’s common in rural neighborhoods for it to be that way.

 What are rural neighborhoods?